lpglinard/travel_genie/.junie/guidelines.md

 - Follow the existing lint rules; avoid disabling lints unless absolutely necessary

 ### Internationalization
+- **MANDATORY**: ALL user-facing text in widgets MUST use internationalization - NO EXCEPTIONS
+- **ZERO TOLERANCE** for hardcoded/fixed text strings in any widget
 - Support for English (`en`) and Portuguese (`pt`) locales
 - Locale detection with device locale fallback to English
 - Use `flutter gen-l10n` to regenerate localization files after changes
 - Localization files are in ARB format in `lib/l10n/`
+- Always use `AppLocalizations.of(context)` for any text displayed to users
+- This requirement applies to ALL text: buttons, labels, hints, error messages, tooltips, etc.
+- Refer to the "Widget Text and Internationalization" section in Code Conventions for detailed examples

 ## Development Best Practices